An improvement on the base-change theorem and the functor $f^!$: Abstract

 \section{Abstract}

 In 2009 Lipman published his polished book~\cite{Lipman09}, the product of a decade's work, giving the definitive, state-of-the-art treatment of Grothendieck duality.
-In this article we achieve some sharp improvements: we begin by giving a short, sweet, new proof of the base change theorem.
-As it happens our proof delivers a stronger result than any of the old arguments, it allows us to handle unbounded complexes.
-This means that our base-change theorem must be subtle and delicate, it is right at the boundary of known counterexamples, counterexamples that had led the experts to believe that major parts of the theory could only be developed in the bounded-below derived category.
+In this article we achieve a sharp improvement: we begin by giving a new proof of the base change theorem, which can handle unbounded complexes and work in the generality of algebraic stacks (subject to mild technical restrictions).
+This means that our base-change theorem must be subtle and delicate, the unbounded version is right at the boundary of known counterexamples---counterexamples (in the world of schemes) that had led the experts to believe that major parts of the theory could only be developed in the bounded-below derived category.

 Having proved our new base-change theorem, we then use it to define the functor $f^!$ on the unbounded derived category and establish its functoriality properties.
 In Section~\ref{S0} we will use this to clarify the relation among all the various constructions of Grothendieck duality.
 One illustration of the power of the new methods is that we can improve Lipman~\cite[Theorem~4.9.4]{Lipman09} to handle complexes that are not necessarily bounded.
-We also present applications to the theory developed by Avramov, Iyengar, Lipman and Nayak on the connection between Grothendieck duality and Hochschild homology and cohomology.
+There are also applications to the theory developed by Avramov, Iyengar, Lipman and Nayak on the connection between Grothendieck duality and Hochschild homology and cohomology but, to keep this paper from becoming even longer, these are being relegated to separate articles.
+See for example~\cite{NeemanTIFR}.

 \subjclass[2000]{Primary 14F05, secondary 13D09, 18G10}

 \keywords{Derived categories, Grothendieck duality}